-The commonest and most widespread Gomphus in much of our area.
-It is darker than all other species, with a greener ground colour and more extensive black markings.
+The most common and widespread Gomphus in much of our area.
+It is darker than all other species, with a greener ground color and more extensive black markings.

 Total: 45-50 mm.